Acute urinary retention treatment

-A catheter is inserted through the urethra into the bladder.
-This is a small, flexible rubber or silicone tube.
+A catheter - a small, flexible rubber or silicone tube - is inserted through the urethra into the bladder.
 Once it has reached your bladder, urine will drain out into a bag.

 - The catheter can either be removed immediately or kept in place to provide continuous drainage.

 - The decision to remove the catheter will depend on the amount of urine obtained and the likelihood that your symptoms will come back.

 - The normal bladder capacity in adults is about 400 - 600 ml.
 If you retain much more urine than this, the catheter will be left in place to allow the bladder to contract to normal size.

 - Sometimes when the retained urine is finally drained, it is bloody or slightly pinkish.
 This is usually minor and stops on its own in a short time.
 Your doctor or nurse will monitor this to make sure it stops.

 If a catheter cannot reach your bladder because of an obstruction in the urethra, an alternative procedure will be tried.

 - The most common reason for the obstruction is a narrowing or stricture within the urethra.

 - The catheter can be placed through the skin over the pubic bone, and through the lower abdominal wall, directly into the bladder.
 This is called the suprapubic route.
 The tube will provide temporary drainage until the cause of the obstruction can be treated.

 - Various dilators may be used to open the urethral channel wide enough to pass a catheter through.